oinone/oinone-docs/en/DevManual/Reference/StandardModule/user-business-API.md

 | firstResetPassword              | Reset the password for the first login | user: Including initial password and new password         | PamirsUserTransient |

-## (四) Common Examples
+## (Ⅳ) Common Examples

-To extend user-related APIs, you can use Oinone's "[Default Extension Points](/en/DevManual/Reference/Back-EndFramework/functions-API.md#一-默认扩展点)" and [SPI](/en/DevManual/Reference/common-extension-points-and-SPI-list.md#一、spi-机制) mechanisms.
+To extend user-related APIs, you can use Oinone's "[Default Extension Points](/en/DevManual/Reference/Back-EndFramework/functions-API.md#ⅰ-default-extension-points)" and [SPI](/en/DevManual/Reference/common-extension-points-and-SPI-list.md#i-spi-mechanism) mechanisms.

 ### 1. Modify Password on First Login